Margaret Bryan (philosopher)

-Margaret Bryan (fl.
-1815) was an English natural philosopher and educator, and the author of standard scientific textbooks.
-She was schoolmistress of a school located at various times in Blackheath, at Cadogan Place, and in Margate at Bryan House above the yet to be discovered Margate Caves.
-Her first known work was Compendious System of Astronomy (1797), collecting her lectures on astronomy.
-She later published Lectures on Natural Philosophy (1806), a textbook on the fundamentals of physics and astronomy, and an Astronomical and Geographical Class Book for Schools, a thin octavo, in 1815.
+Margaret Bryan (c.
+1759 – 31 March 1836) was an English natural philosopher and educator and the author of three scientific textbooks.
+A pioneer of female education, she taught science to women and girls from her schools in Margate and London.
+The first 'Bryan House' school was in Margate, Kent above the yet-to-be-discovered Margate Caves, and the second was in Blackheath, London.
+Margaret also later offered private tuition from Cadogan Place in Chelsea.
+Her first known work was A Compendious System of Astronomy (1797), collecting her lectures on astronomy.
+She later published Lectures on Natural Philosophy (1806), a textbook on the fundamentals of physics and astronomy, and An Astronomical and Geographical Class Book for the Use of Schools and Private Families, a thin octavo, in 1815.

 Life

-The year of her birth is uncertain, probably before 1760.
-She married a Mr Bryan and had at least two daughters, as shown in a portrait of her.